Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 ## Overview

 <!-- About 100 to 150 word summary of the case study. -->
 Schuylkill Yards is a mixed-use real estate development led by Brandywine Realty Trust and Drexel University.
-The project plans to redevelop 14 acres of land along the Schuylkill River in West Philadelphia.
+The project plans to redevelop 14 acres of land along the Schuylkill River.

-Currently, two buildings (Cira Centre and the Bulletin Building) and a mixed-use privately-owned public space (Drexel Square) have been constructed.
-Brandywine Realty Trust plans to build an additional six buildings.
-The project is also expected to include a plaza space known as the Grove, and a shared street along JFK Boulevard.
+Schuylkill Yards is expected to include ten buildings and a network of greenspaces.

-The project is part of the University City district in West Philadelphia.
-It is bordered by the city's main transit hub (30th Street Station) and Drexel University.
+The project location is part of the University City district in West Philadelphia.
+It is surrounded by the city's main transit hub (30th Street Station) and Drexel University.

 The current timeline has a building completing construction in 2023, 2024, and 2025.
 The project plans to be completely finished by the third quarter of 2025.

 The project itself is a major part of Philadelphia's revitalization over the past decade.
 During the latter half of the 20th century, the city was in decline.
-A large portion of the medium and high-income residents moved out to the suburbs.
-Most of the major corporations also relocated; however, since the 2000s, Philadelphia has seen an economic resurgence.
+A large portion of the medium and high-income residents moved out to the suburbs, and most of the major corporations also relocated.

+That being said, since the 2000s Philadelphia has seen an economic resurgence.
 Major telecommunication companies built massive new offices, Drexel and the University of Pennsylvania have heavily invested in their campuses, and many biotech startups have begun placing roots around the major hospitals.

 ## Key Characteristics